 - 1. Clear and specific guidance on the limitations of citation data should be provided to all reviewers in UOAs which are using citation data to inform peer-review to mitigate against any potential adverse impacts on staff in relation to protected characteristics. - 2.
 Age, contract duration (established or fixed-term) and contracted hours (full-time or part-time) will be added as variables to future equality analysis work linked to the REF. - 3.
 Further information is required about why in some UOAs there are fewer high scoring outputs linked to females than males to ascertain possible reasons for this and to see whether there is any bias in the process that could be mitigated. - 4.
 The equality analysis will be expanded to look at all UOAs in future, rather than a sample.

-Further equality analysis work will be undertaken as part of each staff checking exercise (scheduled for autumn 2019 and spring 2020), shortly after the REF census date (31/07/19), and on the final submission (in December 2020).
+Further equality analysis work will be undertaken as part of each staff checking exercise in 2019/2020, shortly after the REF census date (31/07/19), and on the final submission (in spring 2021).